r-wenger/Sentinel-GE/README.md

 ## Notes
 - Automatic S1 download doesn't work.
 Prefer using [s1tiling](https://s1-tiling.pages.orfeo-toolbox.org/s1tiling/latest/install.html)
-- Reference data can be downloaded following this [link](https://www.geograndest.fr/portail/fr/projets/occupation-du-sol "link")
+- Reference data can be downloaded following this [link](https://www.geograndest.fr/portail/fr/projets/occupation-du-sol "link").
+If you're working on multiple departments, you have to convert gpkg to shp and merge them if needed

 ## TODO
 - Moving to Python3